Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 What is the FAFSA?

 FAFSA stands for Free Application for Federal Student Aid.
-It is an application that college students are required to fill out in order to be eligible for student aid.
+It is an application that college students must fill out in order to be eligible for student aid.

 Why is Filing the FAFSA so Important?

 Because filling the FAFSA grants you access to the funds that are disbursed every year to students by way of college grants, student loans, and work study awards.
-If you do not submit the FAFSA, your only option for getting any additional funds you need is by taking private student loans, which can be extremely expensive.
+Didn’t submit the FAFSA?
+You may need to take out private loans instead to fund your education.
+That can be extremely expensive.
 The federal government has aimed to make the application accessible and easy to navigate; recently, the FAFSA application has also become completed via the FAFSA mobile app.

 Why October 1st?

 Because that’s the day the FAFSA becomes available for the current academic year.
-Although you will have plenty of time to submit your FAFSA after October 1st, it is always better to submit it as early as possible.
-The earlier you submit the application, the higher your chances of getting the maximum financial aid that you are eligible for.
+Although you will have plenty of time to submit your FAFSA form after October 1st, it is always better to submit it as early as possible.
+Submit the form as soon as possible.
+The sooner you do, the higher your chances of getting the maximum financial aid that you are eligible for.

 Things You Should Know & Do Ahead of October 1st